Ancient mirrors are believed to harbor spirits that reflect more than appearance.

 The fear lies in what is preserved.

-In modern contexts, Kokyō no Rei is often read as a metaphor for self-surveillance, identity fragmentation, or the psychological weight of being constantly seen.
+In modern contexts, Kokyō no Rei is often read as a metaphor for self-surveillance, identity fragmentation, and the psychological weight of being constantly seen.
+The mirror becomes not a tool of clarity, but a site of pressure.

-Contemporary horror frequently uses mirrors as sites of dissociation, echoing the same folkloric logic: reflection is not passive.
+Contemporary horror frequently uses mirrors as zones of dissociation, echoing the same folkloric logic: reflection is not passive — it reacts, remembers, and sometimes resists.

 The spirit remains relevant because people still search mirrors for themselves.

-Conclusion – Kokyō no Rei as the Reflection That Does Not Forget
+Modern Reinterpretation – Kokyō no Rei as the Yokai of Self-Surveillance